 A Short Screening Tool to Identify Victims of Child Sex Trafficking in the Healthcare Setting (from Greenbaum, V. J., Dodd, M., & McCracken, C.)

-PEARR Tool - Trauma informed approach to victim assistance in health care settings (from Dignity Health)
+PEARR Tool - Trauma informed approach to victim assistance in health care settings (from CommonSpirit Health)

 Clinical Practice Guidelines for Assessment and Treatment of Potential Victims of Child Sex Trafficking and Commercial Sexual Exploitation (from Children’s Healthcare of Atlanta)